-Robot trading, or automated trading systems (ATS) are designed to automate trading based on market conditions.
-They can make the same decisions as a human trader but are able to do so automatically, and very quickly.
+Robot trading, or automated trading systems (ATS) automate trading based on market conditions.
+They can make the same decisions as a human trader but are able to do so automatically.
 They can do this via a third-party trading platform, using a range of algorithmic trading types.

 What is Robot Trading?

-In a nutshell, robot trading is the use of computer algorithms that make trading decisions.
-You provide the algorithm with certain parameters, and it will then make buy or sell decisions for you, automatically.
+Robot trading is the use of computer algorithms that make trading decisions.
+You provide the algorithm with certain parameters, and it then makes buy or sell decisions for you, automatically.

-Automated trading robots are a piece of software that can connect to a financial market and simulate human trading using trading patterns (without the emotions).
-More sophisticated trading robots are able to not only buy and sell, but also manage trades based on market conditions.
+Automated trading robots are a piece of software that can connect to a financial market.
+They simulate human trading using trading patterns (without the emotions).
+More sophisticated robots are able to also manage trades based on market conditions.

 How Does Robotic Trading Work?

 There are different ways that robot trading can work.
-In some cases, the robot will simply follow the signals that are provided by a human.
-In other cases, the robot will be fully autonomous, making all of its own trading decisions.
+In some cases, the robot will follow the signals provided by a human.
+In other cases, the robot will be fully autonomous, making all its own trading decisions.

-Robot trading is based on human trading strategies, so the strategy needs to be simple.
-The program needs a strategy simple enough to be broken down into a series of rules that a program can understand.
-The more complex a strategy, the harder it will be to effectively program.
+Robot trading uses human trading strategies, so the strategy needs to be simple.
+The program needs a strategy simple enough to brake down into a series of rules it can understand.
+The more complex a strategy, the harder it will be to program.

 A programmer will provide rules based on existing trading indicators and market conditions.
-Some common indicators may include, moving averages, relative strength indicators etc. When these indicators reach certain levels the program will be asked to execute a task e.g. buy a stock.
+Some common indicators may include, moving averages, relative strength indicators etc. When these indicators reach certain levels the program will execute a given task e.g. buy a stock.

 Along with fully automated trading robots, there are also semi-automated trading robots.
-These programs don’t make any executions, they simply send an alert to the trader who can choose to act on that alert.
+These programs don’t make any executions, instead they send an alert to the trader to act on that alert.

 Do Automated Trading Robots Actually Work?

-Whether or not automated trading robots work is hard to say, there are a lot of factors.
-First, the programmer will need to have based the signals off of a successful trading strategy.
+Whether automated trading robots work is hard to say, there are a lot of factors.
+First, the programmer needs to base the signals on a successful trading strategy.

-The trading robot is as good as its programmer, their own trading skills, and the back-testing of the trading robot.
-Software is prone to bugs, and are not perfect, constant testing is important to maintain the integrity of the system.
+The robot is as good as its programmer, their own trading skills, and the back-testing of the trading robot.
+Software is prone to bugs, constant testing is important to maintain the integrity of the system.

-While a trading bot might be a useful tool, it lacks the 3 dimensional thinking of a human.
-The program can only do what it is told to do, and strictly follow those rules.
-Perhaps a semi-automated signal combined with human thought processing is a more robust system.
-For this to work you will need to learn to trade, and there is not much benefit when compared to trading using indicators.
+A semi-automated signal combined with human interpretations can be a more robust system.
+For this to work you will need to learn to trade.
+There’s not much benefit for trading bots when compared to trading using indicators.

 You will also need to know about risk management in intraday trading, or day trading.
 If something goes wrong, you will need to know how to manage the risk you’ve now assumed.

-Most trading robots work, in the sense that they are programmed to automatically carry out trades; however, they are not foolproof and cannot guarantee long-term profits.
+Most trading robots work, in the sense that they carry out trades; but, they’re not perfect and can’t guarantee long-term profits.

 When it comes to these robots I tend to side with the authorities.
-It’s considered that automated trading robots to be unreliable novelties at best, and scams at worst.
+Automated trading robots to be unreliable novelties at best, and scams at worst.

 Robot Trading: Back-testing

-Backtesting is where the programmer (or you) uses historical data to test whether the strategy would have worked in a real market environment.
+Back-testing is where the programmer (or you) uses historical data to test the strategy.
+The bot uses a real market environment, either live or replayed.

-There is no doubt that backtesting is an important part of any trading strategy.
+There is no doubt that back-testing is an important part of any trading strategy.
 When it comes to trading robots it’s even more important.
-This is because decisions are being made automatically and strict orders are being followed.
+This is because decision making is automatic and strict orders are being followed.
 If there is an error somewhere in the program, the robot has no way of knowing that it exists.

 If you’re choosing to use a trading robot, be sure you thoroughly test it to ensure it works as it should.